wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;Still, all this presupposes some faith.

 **M:**&ensp;Turn within and you will come to trust yourself.
-In everything else confidence comes with experience.
+In everything else confidence comes with experiënce.

 **Q:**&ensp;When a man tells me that he knows something I do not know, I have the right to ask, What is it that you know that I do not know?”.